 De Vaucouleurs Classification

-Based on Hubble’s sequence, de Vaucouleurs established an extension of galaxies, which he thought was left out by Hubble.
-He argued that Hubble’s classification of spiral galaxies is incomplete and it doesn’t describe them in their full extent.
-In his system, he introduced a more detailed classification of spiral galaxies, which focuses on their ring pattern and lenses.
+Based on the Hubble’s sequence, French astronomer de Vaucouleurs developed an extension of galaxy morphological classification.
+He argued that Hubble’s classification is incomplete and doesn’t describe them to their full extent.

 Some Other Types of Galaxies Based on their Morphology

-Peculiar Galaxy: A Peculiar galaxy, as its name suggests, is a galaxy of strange shape, size and have an unknown composition.
-Only a small percentage of all discovered galaxies are categorized as Peculiar galaxies.
+Peculiar Galaxy: A Peculiar galaxy, as its name suggests, is a galaxy of strange shape, size and has an unknown composition.
+Only a small percentage of all discovered galaxies are categorized as peculiar galaxies.
 AGNs (Active Galactic nuclei) and interacting galaxies are currently the two types of peculiar galaxies identified by astronomers.

-These types of galaxies are believed to be a result of gravitational tug-of-war between two galaxies, when they come extremely close to each other.
+These types of galaxies are believed to be a result of a gravitational tug-of-war between two galaxies when they come extremely close to each other.
 The two affected parties develop peculiar visual properties due to massive tidal interaction.

-Active galaxies are divided into two categories; Radio-quiet AGNs and Radio-loud AGNs.
-Radio-quiet AGNs like Seyfert galaxies shows narrow and sometimes broad emission-lines, infrequent strong X-ray emission and weak radio jet.
-Other types of radio-quiet AGNs are LINERs, Quasar 2s and Radio-quiet quasars.
+Active galaxies are divided into two categories; radio-quiet AGNs and Radio-loud AGNs.
+Radio-quiet AGNs like Seyfert galaxies show narrow and sometimes broad emission-lines, infrequent strong X-ray emission, and weak radio jet.
+Other types of radio-quiet AGNs are LINERs, Quasar 2s, and Radio-quiet quasars.

-The Image captured by Hubble telescope shows the ejected jet of matter from Messier 87, an active galaxy travelling nearly at the speed of light.
+The Image captured by Hubble telescope shows the ejected jet of matter from Messier 87, an active galaxy traveling nearly at the speed of light.

 It is generally considered that some luminous infrared galaxies create nearly 100 new stars compared to only 7 stars by the Milky Way each year, in this way they maintain their extremely high luminosity levels.